HappyTetrahedron/penguard/README.md

 The penguin can also tell the guardians which information it would like to receive from the guardians.
 The guardians will poll for this information once.
 They will then send the required information to the penguin.
 The required information should not change.

+The Penguard Penguin Protocol and all components using it are considered optional, meaning that this will be the first thing we strip of the project when time is not sufficient.

 Requirements
 ============